 - 1. Open the Categories diagram for the dimension in which you want to create a manual level by selecting the dimension on the Dimension Map and from the View menu, clicking Categories. - 2.
-At the top of the diagram, position the pointer over the right side of an existing level.

-3. Drag the crosshair to a position between two levels and release the mouse button.
+At the top of the diagram, position the pointer over the right side of an existing level. - The pointer changes to a crosshair. - 3.
+Drag the crosshair to a position between two levels and release the mouse button.